Digital Nomad Life in Philippines

 When we asked people living in Philippines about club and activities where newcomers can meet others, they responded:

 "To get involved right away, join the very active American Women's Club.
-It's also for men here who have to leave their wives at home in the U.S," explained one person living in Manila, Philippines.
+It's also for men here who have to leave their wives at home in the U.S," said one expat in Manila.

 What is life like in Philippines?